greyspectrum/opsec/README.md

 # OPSEC: A PREDICTIVE THREAT ANALYTICS PLATFORM FOR INVESTIGATIVE JOURNALISTS

-*As seen in "Wired"... definitely very serious software, for serious individuals.*
+*As seen in "Wired"... definitely very serious software, for serious individuals in exceptionally serious situations.*

 Journalists worldwide face unprecedented threats from state actors using advanced intrusion techniques.
 Increasingly, we see that tools and techniquesthat were developed for international intelligence gathering are being turned against domestic dissidents and reporters.